 In April 1979, following 40 years of dictatorship in which period local authorities were appointed from Madrid, the Casa Gran (City Hall) in Plaça Sant Jaume once again had a mayor who was democratically elected by the people of the city.
 Urban development took off again in the 1980s, boosted especially by the winning bid to host the 1992 Olympic Games.
 That produced a construction fever that not only left the city with some top-class sports facilities but also new neighbourhoods and large infrastructures, such as the road network round the city, a bigger airport, better urban transport and a new waterfront, with the reclamation of the city's beaches for public use.
 In 1992, Barcelona introduced itself to the entire world as an open, modern, Mediterranean city, while the successful organisation and running of the Olympics positioned it as a benchmark capital at the international level.

 The organisation of another big event at the start of the 21st century, the Universal Forum of Cultures in 2004, resulted in a further urban transformation.
 The coastal area bordering the River Besòs was reclaimed, the old industrial area in the Poblenou neighbourhood was revitalised, and the new 22@ and Diagonal Mar neighbourhoods were built.
-Since then, with its characteristic conquering and innovative spirit, Barcelona has continued to grow and change in line with the pace and style of the new times.
-It has adapted the use of technologies to city management and today is the number one smart city in Spain and the fourth in Europe, a big smart metropolis.
+Since then, with its characteristic conquering and innovative spirit, Barcelona has adapted the use of technologies in its management, becoming a smart city.